OpenVoiceOS/ovos-personal-backend/README.md

 ## Admin api

-Since there is no UI some REST endpoints are provided to manage your devices
+Since there is no UI some endpoints are provided to manage your devices

 By default admin api is disabled, to enable it add `"admin_key": "unique_super_secret_key"` to the backend configuration